Understanding your Social Security benefits

 These types of income are exempt from the Social Security earning limit:

-*If you work for someone else, only your wage amount applies to earnings limits.
+*If you are employed, only your wage amount applies to earnings limits.
 If you're self-employed, only your net earnings count.

 At Ameriprise, the financial advice we give each of our clients is personalized, based on your goals and no one else's.